jfloff/mac-developer-setup/ruby.md

 export RBENV_ROOT=/usr/local/var/rbenv
 # To enable shims and autocompletion add to your profile:
 if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi
+# To fix the openssl but with Homebrew package
+export CONFIGURE_OPTS="--with-openssl-dir=`brew --prefix openssl`"
 ```

 **Warning:** Make sure you add the following lines **after** the `PATH` definition.